-- Once you’re discharged, there’s no legal limit on the amount you can borrow, but you may still be seen as a credit risk by lenders.
+- Once you’re discharged, there’s no requirement to declare your bankruptcy to any lender, but you may still be seen as a credit risk by lenders.

 - You might find it difficult to get accepted for loans, credit cards and overdrafts for the six years that the bankruptcy is visible on your credit file.

-- Some lenders will refuse to lend to you altogether
+- Some lenders may refuse to lend to you altogether.

 - You should also check your credit report for any mistakes and get these corrected by telling the relevant credit referencing agency to get them corrected.